How to Become a New Mexico Sole Proprietor

 Obtain Business Licenses and Permits

-There isn’t a requirement in New Mexico for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other licenses and/or permits to operate in a compliant fashion.
+There isn’t a requirement in New Mexico for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other New Mexico licenses and permits to operate in a compliant fashion.

 Many licenses are industry-specific and determined by which goods or services your sole proprietorship offers.
 For example, businesses dealing with food will need to acquire health permits and those selling alcohol or tobacco will require tobacco permits.